Blog > How to Boost Your Immunity This Spring: 14 Health Coach-Curated Tips

 Jala Neti is an ancient practice that involves rinsing nasal passages with warm salt water (not tap water) to clear and sanitize the nasal cavity, which helps keep viruses at bay.

 To perform Jala Neti, tilt your head and pour the saline solution through one nostril, allowing it to exit through the other nostril.
-This removes bacteria, excess mucus, and allergens, helping you to breathe easier.
+This removes bacteria, excess mucus, and allergens, helping you breathe easier.

 4. Drink Herbal Chai Tea